 How can I make my international calls cheaper?

 I am travelling on a regular basis to my home country.
 How can I use my mobile phone both in the Netherlands and in my home country?

 For many members of the international community, it may be important to be able to make and receive calls while travelling to other countries.
-As of 15 June 2017, roaming charges do not apply when travelling in the EU, meaning that you will pay the same prices as at home.
+Roaming charges do not apply when travelling in the EU, meaning that you will pay the same prices as at home.
 For data and calls limits while abroad, check with your phone provider.